 As for drinks, a crisp white wine like a Sauvignon Blanc or a dry Riesling pairs beautifully with the sweet and savory flavors.
 A light lager or even a glass of iced green tea would also be a perfect match.

-Chicken Lettuce Boats
+Savory Ginger Chicken Lettuce Cups

 Ingredients